 - Teacher: Lui Marinelli

-This course covers the ecology and management of freshwater fish and aquatic ecosystems in BC, including standard field and laboratory sampling and assessment techniques.
+This course covers the ecology and management of freshwater fish and aquatic ecosystems, including standard field, laboratory and office techniques used to sample these ecosystems.
 The emphasis is on evaluating, assessing and managing freshwater ecosystems in BC.
-Material is continued in RFW281.
+This course is a continuation of the material in RFW 280.